dciccale/grunt-processhtml/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 0.2.6 Fix #14 and added grunt-release
+- 0.2.5 Create first tag using grunt-release
 - 0.2.3 Fix #8
 - 0.2.2 Small code refactor
 - 0.2.1 Added `templateSettings` option tu customize template delimiters